usergreen/free-backgrounds/README.md

 # free-backgrounds
-Nature photos for desktop background/wallpaper
+Nature photos for Desktop background/wallpaper

+Here are free photos for Desktop backgrounds.

+You can user it for free!